AN ACADEMIC LOOK AT WHAT LED TO ORGANISED SPIRITUALISM IN THE 1700s + 1800s

 The Fox Sisters

-On March 31st 1848, the birth of Modern Spiritualism took place in Hydesville, New York State.
-This came about when the members of the Fox family, experienced unexplained rapping noises that seemed to be emanating from the spirit of a murdered peddler, whose body was buried in the house.
-Indeed, two of the Fox Sisters (Kate and Margaret) had realised that they could communicate with his discarnate spirit via a series of knocks; so to that end, their discovery ignited a phenomenon that would revolutionise people's belief that after physical death, life continues on in another form [6].
+Despite the previous acknowledgement of eminent Spiritualists such as the scientist, theologian and philosopher, Emanuel Swedenborg (1688-1722), and the seer, Andrew Jackson Davis (1826-1910), it was only on March 31st 1848, that the revolutionary birth of modern and rational Spiritualism occurred.
+Taking place in Hydesville, New York State, this came about when members of the Fox family, experienced unexplained rapping noises. - These seemed to be emanating from the spirit of a murdered peddler, whose body was buried in the house (and thought to be found many years later).
+Indeed, two of the Fox Sisters (Kate and Margaret) had realised that they could communicate with his discarnate spirit via a series of knocks.

-The news of this revelation spread like wildfire across countless communities, and curious people travelled from far and wide to witness the abilities of the Fox sisters.
-The latter started to give public demonstrations in various venues in the US, and as their notoriety exploded, it magnetised the interest of both believers and sceptics alike.
-The Fox sisters were also responsible for the emergence of organised spirit communication across the US, the UK, and other parts of the world.
-And today, Spiritualism is classed as an officially recognised religion [6].
+The news of this Spiritualist revelation of life after death (often referred to as life after life), spread like wildfire across countless communities in the US.
+And this propelled countless curious people to travel far and wide to witness the abilities of the Fox sisters.
+The latter started to give public demonstrations in various venues in the US, and as their notoriety exploded, it magnetized the interest of both believers and sceptics alike.
+The Fox sisters were also the catalyst for the emergence of organised spirit communication across the US, Europe, and other parts of the world where many Spiritualist communities and practices were set up [6].

 The Hicksite Quakers bemoaned both creedal statements, and their current social conditions in which some individuals wielded immense wealth and power [8].
 Moreover, they raised serious concerns about the more mainstream churches' lack of sensitivity towards abolishing slavery, and the need to empower women's rights [7].
 Furthermore, there was a growing movement to ameliorate the living conditions of native Americans.
 All of these atrocities attracted a great deal of support from Spiritualists [9] who were invited to the Hickside Quaker circles.

 In the 1840s, connections to reformation movements (many of which were fundamentally socialist), were starting to bubble up.
-In fact, Andrew Jackson Davis (also known as John the Baptist of Spiritualism, and the prime forerunner to Modern Spiritualism), is an excellent case in point.
-Moreover, as reformation for so desperately needed, in 1848, a large percentage of socialists became ardent occultists or spiritualists [10, 11].
+Andrew Jackson Davis (also known as John the Baptist of Spiritualism, and the prime forerunner to Modern Spiritualism), is an excellent case in point.
+Davis' clear ideas regarding society, religion, life and death: "came together at a particular historical moment and in a particular place in ways that created fertile soil for the Spiritualist movement.
+[Moreover, on] examination of his rise to prophethood, Davis' philosophical beliefs, and the group which formed around him in the 1840s, reveal that he lived as both a nineteenth century reformer as well as an embattled leader of a new religious movement.
+Davis’ life reflects ideas, practices, and impulses that were circulating in Victorian culture and were crucial to the foundation of modern American Spiritualism" [10].
+Furthermore,, as reformation was so desperately needed, in 1848, a large percentage of socialists became ardent occultists or spiritualists [11, 12].

 After the revelations of the Fox sisters in 1848, Spiritualism served as a upper and middle-class movement (which was especially favourable with women).
-Newly established Spiritualist mediums came to the fore, and many of them demonstrated their incredible God given gifts (including trance mediumship), in theatres, lecture halls, and summer camps in both the US and UK.
+Newly established Spiritualist mediums came to the fore, and many of them demonstrated their incredible God given gifts (including trance mediumship), in theatres, lecture halls, and summer camps in the US [19].

-In summary, wide ranging social inequalities and injustices (including slavery, the treatment of native Indians, and the lack of women's rights); dissatisfaction with the dogmas and self-interest of the mainstream churches, and the horrors of the American Civil War, propelled a pursuit for blanket reformation and a more Spiritual way of being.
-The reality of this quest came into full fruition after the 1848 advent of modern Spiritualism in Hydesville, New York. - A phenomena that both ignited the emergence of organised Spirit communication across the US and Europe, and set the framework for Spiritualism to be the officially recognised religion it is today.
+In summary, in the 1700s and 1800s, wide ranging social inequalities and injustices (including slavery, the treatment of Native Indians, and the lack of women's rights), dissatisfaction with the religious dogmas and self-interest of the mainstream churches, and the horrors of the American Civil War, propelled the pursuit for blanket reformation and a more Spiritual way of being.
+The reality of this quest came into full fruition after the 1848 advent of modern and rational Spiritualism in Hydesville, New York. - A phenomena that ignited the emergence of organised Spirit communication - a practice which spread like wildfire across the US, the UK, France, Brazil, and beyond.
+Indeed, it was a spiritual revolution that set the framework for Spiritualism and Spiritism to be the officially recognised and acknowledged religions they are today.
+Moreover, many of the Spiritualist organisations that were set up (and supported by great mediums and scientists) in the 1800s and 1900s, are still going strong today. - The Spiritualist Association of Great Britain (SAGB), with its global reach, is an excellent example of the latter.

 References